 The vandalism struck Meyerhoffer.
 “It just seemed so tragic,” said Meyerhoffer.
 Beyond the desecration of ancient Paiute history, the vandalism prompted Meyerhoffer and other climbers to show support for the areas that they climb and enjoy.
 “When I read the article about the Petroglyphs thefts, it just seemed critical that the climbing community show that we understand the history and spiritual relationship of the Paiute Tribe in this area,” said Meyerhoffer.
 “I wanted our community to show stewardship of this sacred land, rather than being the ones that are destroying it. “

-Meyerhoffer created a fund and raised nearly 1700 dollars to support a reward for information regarding the theft.
-The BLM, the Bishop Paiute, and other East side residents raised 9000 dollars.
+Meyerhoffer created a fund and raised nearly $1,700 to support a reward for information regarding the theft.
+The BLM, the Bishop Paiute, and other East side residents raised $9000.

 On February 1, the BLM received an anonymous tip and recovered the panels.
 Suspects have not been identified.